FredPont/Data_Lister/README.md

     	New result file path.
 Only new files/dir are added to the old file -o string
     	Old result file path.
+  -s	Create a new SQLite database.
+Example : DataLister -s

 	Examples :

 	Start the analysis of the directories in command line (-c):
 	./Linux_DataLister.bin -c

-      Start the analysis of the directories in graphic mode (-g):
-      ./Linux_DataLister.bin -g

 	To add new data from newfile to oldfile :
 	./Linux_DataLister.bin -m -o oldfile.csv -i newfile.csv

+	if "UseSQLite": true in the config/settings.json file, then ./Linux_DataLister.bin -c
+	will update the SQLite database indicated in "OutputSQLFile"
 ```

 <!-- ## Known issues